-218 c.
+c.
 Summer

-During summer (June-August, Fig. 7), there is no systematic sensitivity in the model biases to 219 resolution both in the Euro/Atlantic and Pacific sectors.
+During summer (June-August; Fig. 7), there is no systematic sensitivity in the model biases to resolution both in the Euro-Atlantic and Pacific sectors.
 The pattern of the biases differs somewhat between the models, however.
-In the IFS, the blocking frequency is underestimated nearly everywhere and blocking is restricted to too high latitudes.
-In the MRI model, the geographical 222 distribution of blocking is in fairly close agreement with the reanalyses, but the blocking fre-223 quency is underestimated in the PAC region.
-In the UM, the spatial distribution agrees closely with the reanalysis blocking, but the blocking frequency is underestimated throughout the North-225 ern Hemisphere.
-There is close agreement between the CAM5 blocking frequency pattern and the reanalyses, and small-scale differences especially between the high-resolution CAM5 model (Fig. 7k) and the reanalyses may be due to sampling variability for this single simulation.
-The 228 domain-mean blocking frequencies are shown in Fig. 8.
+In the IFS, the blocking frequency is underestimated nearly everywhere and blocking is restricted to too-high latitudes.
+In the MRI model, the geographical distribution of blocking is in fairly close agreement with the reanalyses, but the blocking frequency is underestimated in the PAC region.
+In the UM, the spatial distribution agrees closely with the reanalysis blocking, but the blocking frequency is underestimated throughout the Northern Hemisphere.
+There is close agreement between the CAM5 blocking frequency pattern and the reanalyses, and small-scale differences especially between the high-resolution CAM5 (Fig. 7k) and the reanalyses may be due to sampling variability for this single simulation.
+The domain-mean blocking frequencies are shown in Fig. 8.
 The two regions with high reanalysis summer blocking frequency are PAC and BAL.
-In the PAC region, blocking is considerably underestimated by all four models, by between 58% (IFS T159) and 28% (CAM5 1°).
-The IFS and 231 UM also significantly underestimate blocking in the BAL region, both by approximately 50%, 232 whereas CAM5 and MRI agree fairly closely with the reanalysis in BAL.
+In the PAC region, blocking is considerably underestimated by all four models, by between 58% (IFS at